kriskhaira/rattan/README.md

     <link type="text/css" rel="stylesheet" media="print" href="/css/rattan/rt.p.css" />
     <link type="text/css" rel="stylesheet" media="screen" href="/css/rattan/rt.s.css" />

-For everything else, look at the example (index.html) and figure it out :)
+For everything else, look at the example folder and figure it out :)

 ## What's with the name?

-Rattan is the name for various species of climbing palms that are **sturdy, light and flexible** and are widely used around the world, especially Southeast Asia, to make furniture._
+Rattan is the name for various species of climbing palms that are **sturdy, light and flexible** and are widely used around the world, especially Southeast Asia, to make furniture.

 ## Bugs and feature requests

 Please submit bugs and feature requests in the [Github issues page](http://github.com/kriskhaira/rattan/issues) section.

+## Contribute

+Like this?
+Fork this, make a pull request and I'll probably make you a maintainer!

+## Contact

+Email: kris@kedairuncit.org
+Skype: kriskhaira